amankh7860/portfolio/README.md

 # portfolio
-Hi everyone this is my personal website here i have listed all my skills that i am currently proficient in.
+Hi everyone this is a basic landing page made by me in html and css.

 thank you :)